mlraglin/personal-website/content/updates/updates.md

   certificate_url = ""
   date_start = "2022-04-07"
   date_end = "2022-04-07"
   description = "Presented at the PAA 2022 conference in Atlanta, Georgia.
-Session was titled 'Machine Learning Applications to Population Processes', and the presentation was titled 'Computer Vision and Applications in Social Science Research: Deriving Race and Gender', a work co-authored with Erick Axxe and Peter Eungang Choi."
+Session was titled 'Machine Learning Applications to Population Processes', and the presentation was titled 'Computer Vision and Applications in Social Science Research: Deriving Race and Gender from Photos', a work co-authored with Erick Axxe and Peter Eungang Choi."
 [[item]]
   organization = "LUMA Galleries" organization_url = "https://www.lumagalleries.org/"